-Even if you ‘make it to market’ by completing a fully functional and sellable product, you don’t really know if people are going to be interested in purchasing it.
+Even if you ‘make it to market’ and develop a fully functional and sellable product, you don’t really know if people are still going to be interested in purchasing it.

 And this is where crowdfunding really shines.
 If you have developed a crowdfunding campaign you will have spent a long amount of time building relationships with potential clients, creating connections, and building an audience.
 By doing this you have created a crowdsourced community of people who are going to support your work once it ‘hits the shelves’.

-All in all, it’s clear that crowdfunding is not free money, but the money you need to work really hard for.
-Crowdfunding still allows for a very steep learning curve, that will turn the campaign in a do-it-yourself MBA.
+All in all, it’s clear that crowdfunding is not free money, you need to really work hard for it.
+Having said this, crowdfunding still allows for a very steep learning curve, one that will turn the campaign in a do-it-yourself MBA.

 What you need now is a strategy, and our next section will help you with that.